Key Takeaways:

-In the world of cybersecurity, we often hear about the importance of protecting digital assets and data from cyberattacks.
+Working in cybersecurity, we often hear about the importance of protecting digital assets and data from cyberattacks.
 A critical aspect of security that is sometimes overlooked is physical security.

 Just as we lock our doors at home to keep our loved ones safe, we need to secure our business premises.
 This protects sensitive information and assets.
 Physical penetration testing (pen testing) is the key to uncovering vulnerabilities in your organization’s physical security.
+For decades, system designers across the technology spectrum have acknowledged and intended for physical control to allow a path to regain access or take over a system.

 Understanding Physical Penetration Testing